 |Disperser-filter combination||Nominal resolving power||Wavelength range † |

-Note that the overall system throughputs for BOTS mode is slightly higher than other modes because of the larger S1600A1 aperture.
+The overall system throughput for BOTS (and FS) mode with the S1600A1 aperture is higher than the other Fixed Slits and MSA shutters because of the larger aperture.
 This is taken into account in the Exposure Time Calculator (ETC).

 Detector wavelength gaps

 There is a physical gap between the two NIRSpec detectors in the focal plane array.
 This affects NIRSpec BOTS observations with the high resolution (R = 2,700) gratings because the spectra are long enough to span both NIRSpec detectors.
 The S1600A1 aperture is positioned such that no spectrum wavelengths are lost when the PRISM or the medium-resolution dispersers are used.
 A full description of the position of the gaps and wavelength ranges for each filter-grating and subarray combination are available in the NIRSpec BOTS Wavelength Ranges and Gaps article.